-- the remarketing agents cannot determine the applicable required reset terms (other than the related spread or fixed rate) at least eight business days prior to the related reset date; - the remarketing agents cannot establish the required spread or fixed rate at least three business days prior to the related reset date; - either sufficient committed purchasers cannot be obtained for all of the tendered notes at the spread or fixed rate set by the remarketing agents, or any committed purchasers default on their purchase obligations (and the remarketing agents choose not to purchase such reset rate notes themselves); - one or more interest rate and/or currency swap agreements satisfying all required criteria cannot be obtained, if applicable; - certain other conditions specified in the remarketing agreement are not satisfied; or - any rating agency then rating the notes has not confirmed or upgraded its then-current ratings of any class of notes, if such confirmation is required.
+- the remarketing agents cannot determine the applicable required reset terms (other than the related spread or fixed rate) at least eight business days prior to the related reset date; - the remarketing agents cannot establish the required spread or fixed rate at least three business days prior to the related reset date; - either sufficient committed purchasers cannot be obtained for all of the tendered notes at the spread or fixed rate set by the remarketing agents, or any committed purchasers default on their purchase obligations (and the remarketing agents choose not to purchase such reset rate notes themselves); - one or more interest rate and/or currency swap agreements satisfying all required criteria cannot be obtained, if applicable; - any rating agency then rating the notes has not confirmed or upgraded its then-current ratings of any class of notes, if such confirmation is required; or certain other conditions specified in the remarketing agreement are not satisfied.

-See "Description of the Notes-The Reset Rate Notes" and "-Tender of

-Reset Rate Notes; Remarketing Procedures" in this prospectus supplement.
+See "Description of the Notes-The Reset Rate Notes" and "-Tender of Reset Rate Notes; Remarketing Procedures" in this prospectus supplement.

-In the event a failed remarketing is declared with respect to either class of reset rate notes at a time when such notes are then denominated in U.S. Dollars:
+In the event a failed remarketing is declared with respect to any class of reset rate notes at a time when such notes are then denominated in U.S. Dollars (including the class A-5 notes, class A-6 notes and class A-7 notes on their related initial reset dates):